cypherpunk-academy/2064/en/040_2064_Fortunato.md

 How are you going to locate me?"

 Fortunato pulled out a small sheet of paper with a QR code.
 "Do you see this tiny skin-colored dot on the other side of the code here?
-It's the smallest RFID chip in the world, 78 micrometers in square, wafer-thin and elastic."
+It's the smallest RFID chip in the world, 78 micrometers in square, super thin and elastic."

 Lasse and Sigur leaned towards it, but could not recognize anything.

 Fortunato: "Remember the cute girls at the entrance to your conference?
 The ones who hand out your day pass every morning, say something nice and give you a welcome kiss?
-Super cute, not?
 These are my girls.
 And they are super clever.
-They take a paper like that, wipe it somewhere against your clothes or hair and then register the corresponding QR code.
+They take a paper like this one, wipe it somewhere against your clothes or hair and then register the chip, they put on you, to your name.
 Trousers are the best.
 You don't take them off so often.
 And the girls get an acoustic signal in their ear when the chip from yesterday is still there.